Sump Pump System Options

 When you’re finishing your basement, don’t forget about your sump pump system.
 The right sump pump can mean the difference between a dry, comfortable basement and thousands of dollars in flood damage.
 What should you look for in a sump pump system, and which is right for you?
 Here’s a quick rundown.

-Why You Need a Sump Pump
+Why You Need a Sump Pump System

 Even in the driest climates, a basement is at risk of flooding.
 A sump pump protects you by pumping water out through a discharge pipe and away from the house.
-In Northern Virginia, with our frequent wet weather, a sump pump is often a necessity.
+In Northern Virginia, with our frequent wet weather, a sump pump system is often a necessity.

 Choose a sump pump designed for basements.
 It should have rust-proof housing materials, a cover, and an alarm or alert system